Combinatorial Markov Search: Related work

 Prophet inequalities have natural applications to incentive-compatible mechanism design, in particular posted price auctions (\citet{chawla2010multi} and subsequent literature; see \citet{lucier2017economic}). \citet{alaei2022descending} and \citet{kleinberg2016descending} study connections to descending price auctions.
 Many of the aforementioned papers discuss these economic connections, and \citet{lucier2017economic} provides a survey.

-\subsubsection{Pandora's box}
+\subsection{Pandora's box}

 The Pandora's Box problem -- and its polynomial-time, optimal solution -- were posed by \citet{weitzman1979optimal}.
 For a full survey of Pandora's Box problems and recent developments, we refer to \citet{beyhaghi2024recent}.
-Various models of multistage Pandora's Box, and similar settings, have been studied in \citet{guha2007information}, \citet{aouad2020pandora}, \citet{gupta2019markovian}, \citet{ke2019optimal}, and \citet{bowers2024matching}.
-Another well-studied variation on Pandora's Box which figures in our work is ``non-obligatory inspection,'' first posed by \citet{doval2018whether}. \citet{beyhaghi2019pandora} provides a $1-\frac{1}{e}$-approximation for the problem using techniques from \citet{asadpour2016maximizing}.
-These techniques can be extended to our ``cabinets'' setting, as discussed in Appendix \ref{app:complexity}. \citet{fu2023pandora} established that non-obligatory Pandora's Box is an NP-hard problem, unlike the original and multistage versions of the problem and, along with \citet{beyhaghi2023pandora} independently, provide a PTAS.
-Other extensions have been studied such as combinatorial selection constraints in \citet{singla2018price}, order constraints in \citet{boodaghians2020pandora}, correlations between boxes in \citet{chawla2020pandoras}, and applications to matching and mechanism design in \citet{immorlica2020information}, \citet{bowers2023high}, and \citet{bowers2024matching}.
+Various models of multistage Pandora's Box, and similar settings, have been studied in \citet{guha2007information, aouad2020pandora,gupta2019markovian,ke2019optimal, bowers2024matching}.
+Another well-studied variation on Pandora's Box which figures in our work is ``non-obligatory inspection,'' first posed by \citet{doval2018whether}. \citet{beyhaghi2019pandora} provides a $1-\frac{1}{e}$-approximation for the problem using techniques from \citet{asadpour2016maximizing}, and \citet{scully2025localhedgingapproximatelysolves} propose an approximation algorithm via a randomized ``committing" algorithm. \citet{fu2023pandora} established that non-obligatory Pandora's Box is an NP-hard problem, unlike the original and multistage versions of the problem and, along with \citet{beyhaghi2023pandora} independently, provide a PTAS.
+In Appendix \ref{app:hardness}, we extend the results of \citet{fu2023pandora} to prove hardness of \cms.
+Other extensions of Pandora's Box have been studied such as combinatorial selection constraints in \citet{singla2018price}, order constraints in \citet{boodaghians2020pandora}, correlations between boxes in \citet{chawla2020pandoras}, and applications to matching and mechanism design in \citet{immorlica2020information}, \citet{bowers2023high}, and \citet{bowers2024matching}.